Glass Collecting

 I acquired more glass, more books, more glass, more knowledge,

-and more glass!
-I discovered the world, and likes of, Fostoria,
+and more glass.
+I discovered the world and likes of Fostoria,

-Cambridge, Fenton, Paden City, New Martinsville, Imperial, and
+Cooperative Flint, Cambridge, Fenton, Paden City, New Martinsville, Imperial, and

-in many cabinets, cubbies, and boxes, and a collection consisting
+in many cabinets with a collection consisting

 Glass has added much joy to my life, and introduced me to

-of collecting.
+of glass collecting.

 and fellow collectors to share my passion and knowledge,